snath-ai/.github/profile/README.md

 These are live, interactive Streamlit apps built with lar.

+rag-demo

-rag-demo (Live Demo): A self-correcting RAG agent that uses a local FAISS database and a "Critique Loop" to refine its own answers.
+A self-correcting RAG agent that uses a local FAISS database and a "Critique Loop" to refine its own answers.

-See the code snath-ai/rag-demo
+customer-support-demo

-customer-support-demo (Live Demo): A multi-agent orchestrator that uses a "Triage Agent" to route tasks to specialized "Billing" or "Tech Support" agents.
+A multi-agent orchestrator that uses a "Triage Agent" to route tasks to specialized "Billing" or "Tech Support" agents.

-See the code snath-ai/customer-support-demo

 3. The Product (Commercial)

+Snath.ai

-Snath.ai: Our commercial, closed-source platform (currently in development).
+Our commercial, closed-source platform (currently in development).
 Snath.ai is the "Datadog for AI Agents"—a scalable, multi-user dashboard for deploying, auditing, and managing your lar agents in production.

 snath-app (Frontend): (Private) The React/Vite frontend for the Snath.ai platform.